adonisjs/legacy.adonisjs.com/docs/docs/guides/06-digging-deeper/05-health-checks.md

 AdonisJS exposes a unified module for health checks.
 The other parts of the application, including the packages you install, can register checkers to this module.
 For example: [Lucid registers](https://github.com/adonisjs/lucid/blob/develop/providers/DatabaseProvider.ts#L73) a checker for reporting its connectivity with the database.

 [note]
-You can make use of `HealthCheck.getReport` to get the health check report and then share it with the external services.
+You can make use of `HealthCheck.getReport` method to get the health check report and then share it with the external services.
 If any of the registered checkers fails, your application will be considered unhealthy.
 [/note]